neurite/debian-setup/docs/1005-python.md

 ##### 3. Load the project kernel in Jupyter

+See documentation about [`nb_conda_kernels`](https://github.com/anaconda/nb_conda_kernels).
+As mentioned in the doc, language kernels other than Python are also possible.

 Go to the project root, activate the jupyter environment `conda activate jupyter`, launch `jupyter lab`, then choose the project kernel from the dropdown list.

+Note we install `nb_conda_kernels` in the Jupyter environment and we do NOT explicitly install the project kernel.
+Installing the kernel `ipython kernel install --user --name=project-name` creates a kernel configuration in `~/.local/share/jupyter/kernels`.
+However, we do NOT use this approach -- it has an issue that the project environment's bin folder is not in PATH.
+Instead the PATH has the Jupyter environment's bin folder.

 #### Jupyter Widgets